cypriansakwa/TFHE_Parallel_Operations/README.md

 - **TFHE-rs:** This project uses the TFHE-rs library for fully homomorphic encryption.
 It is included as a dependency in the Cargo.toml file.
 - **Rayon:** The Rayon library is used for parallel processing, also included as a dependency.
 ```
-#To include library run:
-cargo add tfhe

-#Alternatively paste the line below in 'Cargo.toml'
+#To include library run: paste the line below in 'Cargo.toml'
 #For x86_64 machine running a Unix-like OS:

 tfhe = { version = "0.7.2", features = [ "boolean", "shortint", "integer", "x86_64-unix" ] }